China's Huawei says sales down 16.5% amid US sanctions - WTMJ

 Huawei’s founder, Ren Zhengfei, suggested in a letter to employees the company might considering having one of its business units join a stock exchange for the first time, The South China Morning Post of Hong Kong reported Wednesday.

 Ren warned employees not to falsify accounting numbers, saying that might be a legal issue “if one of our businesses gradually enters the capital market in the future,” the Post reported.
 It said Ren gave no indication the company has such a plan.
-The company did not immediately reply to a request for comment.
+The company said it had no official statement on the report.

 Ren in the past has ruled out selling shares to outsiders.
 He said that would distract management from serving customers and making long-range plans.